A hydroxyl generator provides an alternative to ozone generators because hydroxyls can oxidize contaminants,

 Hydroxyl Generator Topics

-BoiE is an American company that builds high-power hydroxyl generators using the latest hydroxyl generation
+is an EPA-registered, American company that builds high-power hydroxyl generators using the latest hydroxyl generation

 technologies and high-quality, energy-efficient components that last.
 We design hydroxyl generators for both home

 and commercial use.
 BoiE high output hydroxyl generators remove strong odors without damaging sensitive materials